-You may have seen Neal Fraser on “Top Chef Masters,” “Hell’s Kitchen,” and “Iron Chef America,” but at Vibiana, a large Los Angeles event space that houses his restaurant, Redbird, is where this chef’s skills really shine.
-Read on to learn more about how he uses a battery of Winston CVap®s to feed thousands of guests year ‘round.
+You may have seen Chef Neal Fraser on “Top Chef Masters,” “Hell’s Kitchen,” and “Iron Chef America.”
+But Vibiana, a large Los Angeles event space that houses his restaurant, Redbird, is where his skills really shine.
+He taps into the versatility of CVap ovens to feed thousands of guests every year.

 Ask chef Neil Fraser how many restaurants he’s owned and operated, and he answers tellingly: “I’ve had many, but I’ve closed most of them to make room for this space.”

 The “space” is Vibiana, a former downtown Los Angeles cathedral turned into an events space.
 The cathedral was named after St. Vibiana, the Catholic patron saint of nobodies.
 But within the 35,000 square-foot facility, which includes a 3,000-square-foot outdoor garden, Fraser and his wife, Amy Knoll Fraser, cater to the bustling city’s somebodies.

 Using the cathedral’s historic rooms and buildings, the Frasers execute more than 100 large events annually.
 Another 400-plus smaller events are held in the private dining rooms of Redbird, the restaurant nestled within the cathedral’s rectory building.
 There, dinner is served nightly and brunch on weekends in its 140-seat main dining room.

 “It’s complex, and there’s a lot going on all the time,” Fraser says.
 “You’ve got to be organized, of course, and you have to understand how to cook on a large scale.”